aryankalra404/gesture-controlled-game/README.md

 ## ⚠️ Known Limitations

-- **User data is stored in `localStorage`** — clearing browser data will erase accounts and scores
+- **User data is stored in `localStorage`**: clearing browser data will erase accounts and scores
-- **Single-player only** — WebSocket broadcasts to all connected clients simultaneously
+- **Single-player only**: WebSocket broadcasts to all connected clients simultaneously
-- **No WPA2 Enterprise** — hotspot uses a simple shared password
+- **No WPA2 Enterprise**: hotspot uses a simple shared password
-- **Ultrasonic sensor is sensitive to angle** — keep hand parallel and within 5–25 cm for best results
+- **Ultrasonic sensor is sensitive to angle**: keep hand parallel and within 5–25 cm for best results

 ---

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.

----

 ## 📄 License

-This project is open source.
-Add your preferred license (e.g. MIT) here.
+MIT

 ---

-_Built with ❤️ using ESP32, PlatformIO, and vanilla JS canvas._
+_Made this in November 2025 (during my first sem) · Published on GitHub: May 2026_